 The Purpose of the Commentaries

 The commentaries here are not intended to explain what the Tao Te Ching ‘truly’ says.
 Rather, the commentary portrays the Tao Te Ching as seen though ‘my’ and ‘your’ mind.
 This offers us a conversation, of sorts—an interaction between ‘my’ understanding or puzzlement and ‘your’ understanding or puzzlement.
-We find this back and forth interpretive sharing very helpful in getting to know more of the whole elephant.
+We find this back and forth interpretive sharing very helpful in getting to see more of the whole elephant.

 This is taken from James Legge’s translation The Writings of Chuang Tzu, found in volumes thirty nine and forty of the Sacred Books of the East series, published by Oxford University Press in 1891.
 It was part of a much larger work published by Legge under the title The Chinese Classics, which rendered into English seven of the nine classics of Chinese literature.
 Legge also translate the other Taoist classic, the Tao Te Ching.
 (Note: I This content is from Stephen Mcintyre site: http://nothingistic.org/library/chuangtzu/index.html.
 Go there to see the other books in the series.)